La Pointe Courte: Plot

 When the police come to take Raphäel to Montpellier to serve his 5-day jail sentence, the officers allow him to collect his things alone and meet them at the train later, saving him the embarrassment of being seen with them.
 He passes the house of his girlfriend, Anna Soldino, and her father, Jules, becomes enraged when they smile at each other.
 Jules thinks Anna is too young to date, but her mother and grandparents think it is alright.
 The news comes that the water test is positive for bacterial contamination.
 There is suspicion of foul play, but some fishermen begin to avoid the small lagoon, if only to avoid getting hassled by the authorities.

 Talking and spending time where her husband was raised helps the wife to understand him better, and she begins to change her mind about leaving him.
 They go to the local water jousts, which are held every Sunday in summer, and she is enchanted by the novelty, while he enjoys the nostalgia.
 Raphäel, who has only served three days of his jail sentence, was able to secure a temporary release to participate, and he acquits himself well, earning the approval of Jules.

-That evening, there is a neighborhood party.
-Raphäel and Anna dance together, and her family enjoys themselves, though they know that having fun does not solve their problems, which will all be waiting for them in the morning.
+That evening, there is a neighbourhood party.
+Raphäel and Anna dance together, and her family enjoy themselves, though they know that having fun does not solve their problems, which will all be waiting for them in the morning.
 The wife tells her husband that she has come to see the value of their more mature love and that they are bound to each other forever.
 They walk through the dance and, together, take the train back to Paris.